jamesbaldwin05/data-science-teaching-cosine/modules/beginner/05_numpy.md

 NumPy also supports more advanced indexing methods, such as boolean indexing and fancy indexing, which would require more verbose approaches like list comprehensions with native Python lists.

 ### Boolean Indexing
-Selects elements from an array based on a condition, returning a 1D array of the elements that satisfy it.
+Selects elements from an array based on a condition, returning a 1D array of the elements that satisfy it (when using a mask of the same shape).
+Per-axis boolean masks (e.g., arr[row_mask, :]) can preserve dimensions.

 ```python
 arr = np.array([[1, 2, 3],